MVT: Mask-Grounded Vision-Language Models for Taxonomy-Aligned Land-Cover Tagging: Experiments and Analysis

 \subsection{Environment Setup}

-For segmentation, we utilized the official SAM 2.1429 Hiera-L checkpoint for the off-the-shelf model and our fine-tuned checkpoint for the adapted variant.
-We employed the AdamW optimizer and conducted the experiments with two 80 GB A100 GPUs, using Python 3.10 and PyTorch 2.8.
-For MLLMs part, we employed two NVIDIA H20 GPUs, each equipped with 96 GB of memory.
+For Stage I, we use the official SAM2 2.1429 Hiera-L checkpoint as the off-the-shelf baseline, finetuning uses AdamW on two 80~GB A100 GPUs (Python~3.10, PyTorch~2.8).
+For Stage II, we run experiments on two 96~GB NVIDIA H20 GPUs.